Understanding Palliative Care

 Counselling and support

-Carers often experience a range of conflicting emotions.
-Talking confidentially with a counsellor or social worker may help you work through your worries and concerns, learn communication strategies, and come to terms with changes in your life.
+Carers often have a range of emotions.
+Talking to a counsellor or social worker may help you work through your worries and concerns, learn ways to communicate, and cope with changes in your life.

-If the person you are caring for is nearing the end of life, the palliative care team will provide the support you need to help you understand what is happening and what happens next.
+If the person you are caring for is nearing the end of life, the palliative care team can help you understand what is happening and what happens next.
 This may include discussions about feelings of loss and grief, now and in the future.
-It is not unusual for carers to experience depression and/or anxiety.
+Some carers may experience depression and/or anxiety (see page 35).
 If you feel you are getting depressed or overly anxious, talk to your GP or another health professional.
 For information about practical and financial support.

 Grief counselling and information – You and your family may be eligible for grief and bereavement counselling provided through the palliative care team.
 Visit palliativecare.org.au.

 Cancer Council telephone support group – Cancer Council offers a national telephone support group for carers.
 It runs twice a month.
 For more information about how you can speak with other people in a carer role or for support in your local community, call 13 11 20.